revolunet/revolunet.github.io/source/_posts/2013-06-01-starting-with-angularjs.markdown

 **Need help ?** Ask your questions in the comments below, or on IRC #angularjs channel, or on [the dedicated google group](https://groups.google.com/forum/?fromgroups#!forum/angular).

-BTW, if you read French, great ressources here : [frangular.com](http://www.frangular.com) and [henriquat.re](http://henriquat.re) and [Thierry Lau's introduction slides](http://lauterry.github.io/slides-prez-angular).
+BTW, if you read French, great ressources here : [frangular.com](http://www.frangular.com) and [Thierry Lau's introduction slides](http://lauterry.github.io/slides-prez-angular).

 Need more ressources ?